Help with making your decision

 Where should I live?

 Undergraduate students should check out our search facility to find the best place to live.
 Selecting your course from those displayed in the ‘Filter by course’ box will bring up a list of Halls recommended for you.
-If you know the campus in which your course is taught, you can also look at pages 5, 8 and 9 of the Accommodation Guide to see a list of Halls recommended for that campus.
+If you know the campus in which your course is taught, you can also look at pages 5, 8 and 9 of Your Accommodation Guide 2018 to see a list of Halls recommended for that campus.

 Postgraduate and mature students should consult the information on this page and contact the Accommodation Office for further advice if necessary.